Ah, September. The official end of summer. The official beginning of book reading season. I AM SO READY.

 The Ministry of Ordinary Places, by Shannan Martin

-I’m going to dedicate an entire blog post to this book in the near future, but for now let me just say this:
+I’m going to dedicate an entire blog post to this book in the near future (UPDATE: you can read my thoughts about this book here), but for now let me just say this:

 THIS BOOK CHANGED MY WHOLE WORLD.